yvan/yvan.github.io/_posts/2016-02-12-universe-mirror.md

 are there other worlds looking back at us?

-is it exactly the same?
+are they exactly the same?